Welcome to the Scottish Norwegian Society website. You can also find us by clicking here...Facebook...

 The Scottish Norwegian Society (Glasgow), formed in 1943, is the only surviving Glasgow branch of that original Society.
 We marked the occasion with a special Dinner on 16th September 2016.

 To mark 75 years of Friendship between the citizens of Dumfries and the Norwegians, a special service was held on18th October 2015 in St. Michael's and South Church in Dumfries and at Troqueer Cemetery in the afternoon.
-Dumfries is continuing the link with Norway in their Stove project with Norwegian events on 10-12 November.
+Dumfries is continuing the link with Norway in their Stove project with Norwegian events.